zhullyb/monyhar/monyhar/components/cronet/android/test_instructions.md

 CronetEngine.stopNetLog()
 ```

-Unlike the Android system log which is line-based, the Chromium log is formatted
+Unlike the Android system log which is line-based, the Monyhar log is formatted
 in JSON.
 As such, it will probably not be well-formed until you have called the
 `stopNetLog()` method, as filesystem buffers will not have been flushed.